 On December 11, after weeks of speculation, the team confirmed that the Spaniard was indeed returning to Woking, his place at Ferrari being filled by Sebastian Vettel.
 The team also took the opportunity to put Button (and his fans) out of their misery, confirming the Briton for a sixth season and thereby establishing one of the strongest driver partnerships.

 Behind the scenes, Ron Dennis was back in charge, with Martin Whitmarsh moving on to pastures new.
-Indeed, with Dennis seeking to increase his shareholding in the company, possibly with an eye on a future deal with Honda, there look to be big changes ahead.
+Indeed, with Dennis seeking to increase his shareholding in the company, possibly with an eye on a future deal with Honda, there looked to be big changes ahead.